fkie-cad/mcritweb/README.md

 ## Version History
+ * 2024-03-04 v1.3.2: Added safety checks for when there are no jobs to be rendered.
  * 2024-01-26 v1.3.1: Fixed redundant queries in sample detail pages.
 Also minor convenience updates.
  * 2024-01-26 v1.3.0: Adaptions for the 1.3.0 milestone release.
 It is now possible to trigger the PicHash/MinHash and Index rebuild jobs from the Server/Admin page.
  * 2024-01-02 v1.2.21: YARA rule generation for UniqueBlocks now uses the respective data class from backend, which fixes rendering bugs.